By Kelly McNulty Valenzuela @ 1:03 PM

 - An Immigrant Friend on Facebook (who prefers to not be named on this blog so as not to affect his immigration status)

-By Santiago and Kelly McNulty Valenzuela @ 2:02 PM
+By Kelly McNulty Valenzuela @ 2:02 PM

 Fareed Zakaria recently posted this interview with British blogger and editor Andrew Sullivan, who is gay, HIV positive, and trying to obtain US citizenship.
 The interview is interesting, sad and eye-opening.
 Here's an excerpt: